California sues Amazon, alleging antitrust law violations

 Seattle-based Amazon controls roughly 38% of online sales in the U.S., more than that of Walmart, eBay, Apple, Best Buy and Target combined, according to the research firm Insider Intelligence.
 About 2 million sellers list their products on Amazon’s third-party marketplace, accounting for 58% of the company’s retail sales.

-“Amazon coerces merchants into agreements that keep prices artificially high, knowing full-well that they can’t afford to say no,” Bonta said in a statement.
+The tech industry's allies quickly slammed the lawsuit.
+Adam Kovacevich, CEO of the industry trade group Chamber of Progress, which receives funding from Amazon and other tech companies, said the case would force Amazon to raise prices.

+“That makes no sense while consumers shop for bargains to counter inflation, and it’s based on a legally unsound theory already rejected by federal courts," Kovacevich said.

-Amazon has said in the past that sellers set their own prices on the platform.
+Amazon did not immediately reply to a request for comment.
+The company has said in the past that sellers set their own prices on the platform.
 It has also said it has the right to avoid highlighting products that are not priced competitively.

 Lawmakers on Capitol Hill have been pushing bipartisan legislation aiming to limit Amazon and other Big Tech companies, including Apple, Meta and Google, from favoring their own products and services over rivals.
 The bill has cleared key committees but has languished in Congress for months amid intense pushback from the companies.